 - Outstanding progress – Ofsted rate the experiences and progress that children make as Outstanding.

 - We are outcome orientated – our services and staff are geared towards focussing on outcomes as well as evidencing outcomes for children.

-- Seamless transitions – We are the only UK provider to be able to offer a seamless transition from therapeutic residential care to therapeutic fostering using our own in house services.
-The majority of children that we care for begin their journey in our residential services but progress in to a therapeutic foster placement.
+- Seamless transitions– We are the only UK provider to be able to offer a seamless transition from therapeutic residential care to therapeutic fostering using our own in house services (The Stepping Stone Program).
+Nearly all of children that we care for begin their journey in our residential services but progress in to a therapeutic foster placement.
 Most children that we care for have attachment disorders or unresolved trauma which manifests itself through a variety of different behaviours which are too great to manage in a foster placement from the outset.
 We stabilise the child’s behaviour in a shorter term, outcome focussed residential placement whilst we complete initial assessments.
 Our initial assessments include Psychological assessment, an attachment based assessment and Psychiatric as necessary.
 We then match the children to one of our highly trained and skilled therapeutic foster carers whilst keeping the child’s school, therapist and keyworkers as a consistent part of their lives.

 The majority of children that we work with have experienced a high number of foster placement breakdowns.
 Our service prevents further breakdown and offers local authorities a time limited and cost efficient choice of placement for children who would have otherwise remained within a children’s home indefinitely.